Best Morocco Travel

 Marrakech is home to an unmissable souk that boasts countless stalls and street markets selling everything you can imagine.
 It’s best to spend an entire afternoon wandering through its labyrinthine streets and following your instincts.
 Our travel tip: visit the souk in the morning to avoid the crowds.

 The Dar Si Said Museum or Museum of Moroccan Arts, located in the center of Marrakech, is another noteworthy site worth visiting.
-It’s interior houses an interesting collection of jewelry, fabrics, clothing, rugs, wood pieces, and furniture.
+Its interior houses an interesting collection of jewelry, fabrics, clothing, rugs, wood pieces, and furniture.
 In addition to its rooms, its patios and gardens are also worth exploring, with sober yet elegant decorations.

 Day three is dedicated to exploring Essaouira